hazelcast/hazelcast-reference-manual/src/HazelcastSimulator/ExecutingASimulatorTest.md

 cd <working folder>
    ```

-3. Edit the `simulator.properties` file as explained in the [Editing the Simulator.Properties File section](#editing-the-simulator-properties-file).
+3. Edit the `simulator.properties` file as explained in the [Simulator.Properties File Description section](#simulator-properties-file-description).

 4. Run the test from your working folder using the following command.